-We have also established policies and processes to manage wrong-way risk, i.e. where the counterparty credit exposure is positively correlated with its default risk.
-Transactions that exhibit such characteristics are identified and reported to the CC on a regular basis.
-In general, transactions with specific wrong-way risk are rejected at the underwriting stage.
+We have also established policies and processes to manage wrong-way risk, i.e., where the counterparty credit exposure is positively correlated with its default risk.
+Transactions that exhibit such characteristics are identified and reported to the CC regularly.
+Separately, transactions with specific wrong-way risk are rejected at the underwriting stage.